St-vn/roblox-scripting/README.md

 ### 6.1 Server and client

 Servers and clients are network stuff.
 The server being Roblox's servers and client being the user.
 The time it takes for the server and client to communicate is called the client's ping.
-This varies with the user's wifi speed and their distance between the server, a European playing in an Asian server would lead to larger pings due to the distance.
+This varies with the user's connection speed and their distance between the server, a European playing in an Asian server would lead to larger pings due to the distance.
 Inputs like pressing a key, clicking a mouse button, etc are handled within the client.
 While handling databases would be server sided.

 In Roblox, clients are marked as blue while the server is green.
 While play testing you can switch between the client and server by clicking on the upper half of the screen.

 ![](https://cdn.discordapp.com/attachments/730438914401370112/794301299189350441/unknown.png)

-If you changed something from the client, generally it wont replicate to the server(or to other clients) but something that happens to the server would replicate to the clients.
+If you changed something from the client, it will not replicate unless the server entrusts that kind of change but something that happens to the server would replicate to the clients.
 To make changes on the server while being on the client, you would use remotes.
 Remotes are the only communication method between clients and servers we have here on Roblox.

 ### 6.1.5 RemoteEvent and RemoteFunction

 Those were the remotes I was referring to last chapter.
 You send data to where you want and let the other side handle it.
 Let's start with RemoteEvents.
 RemoteEvents are used a lot more than their function counterpart because they're signal based and wont yield the caller's thread.
 They use the term fire in their methods.
+Remotes requests will coalesce at least 2 network cycles (every couple frames if the server is at 60fps).
 ```lua
 -- Client
 local remote = pathToRemote